-Pre-Tax Contributions and/or Roth Contributions.
-As an Employee, you are eligible to begin making Pre-Tax Contributions and/or Roth Contributions to the Plan immediately after your employment begins with the College.
+Elective Contributions.
+As an Employee, you are eligible to begin making Elective Contributions to the Plan immediately after your employment begins with the College.

-To begin making Pre-Tax Contributions and/or Roth Contributions, you must complete the enrollment process, make a salary reduction election, and make investment elections with the Vendor via its online platform.
+To begin making Elective Contributions, you must complete the enrollment process, make a salary reduction election, and make investment elections with the Vendor via its online platform.
 Your salary reduction election will be effective as soon as administratively practicable after the date specified in your election or, if later, the date that your election is received by the College.

 Automatic Pre-Tax Contributions.
-If you are an Employee who is hired by the College on or after April 1, 2019, and you are regularly scheduled to work at least 32 hours per week (e.g., you are an 80% or more full time equivalent), you will be automatically enrolled in the Plan and deemed to have elected Pre-Tax Contributions equal to 2% of Compensation, unless you affirmatively elect not to make Pre-Tax Contributions or you affirmatively elect make Pre-Tax Contributions or Roth Contributions in another amount.
-Your automatic Pre-Tax Contributions will be invested in a default investment option until you make an affirmative investment election with the Vendor on the applicable forms.
+If you are an Employee who was hired by the College on or after April 1, 2019, and you are regularly scheduled to work at least 32 hours per week (e.g., you are an 80% or more full time equivalent), you will be automatically enrolled in the Plan and deemed to have elected Pre-Tax 2% Contributions egual to ofCompensation, unless you affirmatively elect not to make Pre-Tax Contributions or you affirmatively elect to make Pre-Tax Contributions or Roth Contributions in another amount.
+Your automatic Pre-Tax Contributions will be invested in a default investment option until vou make an affirmative investment election with the Vendor on the applicable forms.

 You may request a withdrawal of any automatic Pre-Tax Contributions made to the Plan, plus earnings, for up to 90 days from the date that automatic Pre-Tax Contributions first begin.
-Unless you affirmatively elect to make Pre-Tax

-Contributions or Roth Contributions in another amount, your withdrawal request will be treated as an election to terminate Pre-Tax Contributions under the Plan.
+Unless you affirmatively elect to make Pre-Tax Contributions or Roth Contributions in another amount, your withdrawal request will be treated as an election to terminate Pre-Tax Contributions under the Plan.